Basketball basics

 • A basketball game starts with a heavy jump at the mid-court bar.

 • The offensive team begins by tossing the ball behind the mid-court bar.
 They’ve got 10 seconds to get the ball over the mid-court bar.
-If they cannot do so, the defence takes the ball.
+If they cannot do so, the defense takes the ball.

 • If the offensive team succeeds in getting the ball over the mid-court bar, they will lose possession of the ball behind it.
-If it ever does, the ball is given to the defence.
+If it ever does, the ball is given to the defense.

+These are the basics of the basketball game.
+It is enough to understand the game rules.
 The team that tries to pass the basketball through the hoop is known as the offensive team.
-At the same time, the other team is referred to as the defence.
+At the same time, the other team is referred to as the defense.
+The defense attempts to intercept the ball, block shots, divert passes, and grab rebounds.

 Points